MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

 + Task 1: Deploy zone-resilient Azure virtual machines by using the Azure portal and an Azure Resource Manager template
 + Task 2: Configure Azure virtual machines by using virtual machine extensions
 + Task 3: Scale compute and storage for Azure virtual machines
-+ Task 4: Deploy zone-reslient Azure virtual machine scale sets by using the Azure portal
++ Task 4: Deploy zone-resilient Azure virtual machine scale sets by using the Azure portal
 + Task 5: Configure Azure virtual machine scale sets by using virtual machine extensions
-+ Task 6: Scale compute and storage for Azure virtual machine scale sets
++ Task 6: Scale compute and storage for Azure virtual machine scale sets (optional)

 ## Instructions